JFast/LAR_Sequence_Evaluation/README.md

 ## Auxiliary Source Files

-### `Parameters.py`

-Contains preset parameter values for background model and stimulation droplet detection.

-### `Preprocessing.py`

-Contains auxiliary functions for frame preprocessing: contrast enhancement, channel/grayscale conversion, data type conversion, filtering,

 ### `EndoCam_Calibration.py`

 Performs standard calibration of the MIT-LAR laryngoscope using a set of images of an asymmetrical circle grid.
 Uses identified distortion coefficients for undistortion of sample image.
 Returns result.

+### `Parameters.py`

+Contains preset parameter values for background model and stimulation droplet detection.

+### `Preprocessing.py`

+Contains auxiliary functions for frame preprocessing: contrast enhancement, channel/grayscale conversion, data type conversion, and filtering.

+### `ReferencePoint.py`

+Contains auxiliary functions required for the execution of a method proposed by Andrade-Miranda and Godino-Llorente ("ROI detection in high speed laryngeal images", 2014 IEEE 11th International Symposium on Biomedical Imaging, 2014, pp. 477–480, DOI: 10.1109/ISBI.2014.6867912), which locates a reference point to guide the subsequent glottis segmentation procedure.

 ### `Fitting.py`